Beef Stew with Dumplings (Slow Cooker Recipe)

 - 2 medium onions sliced

-- 14.5 oz can diced tomatoes undrained
+- 14.5 ounces can diced tomatoes undrained

 - 2 medium potatoes chopped roughly